I have an unfair advantage over my mother, I write to an audience (though small). She doesn’t. I use words to speak my “truth.” She doesn’t.

 Initially, Angelou was unable to use the word “Mom” because Vivian Baxter, whom Angelou learned to call ‘Lady,’ hadn’t earned the title.

-Perhaps because Angelou only lived with her mother from age thirteen, or perhaps because she is such a keen storyteller she gives her mother independence, agency.
-This is the story of how Maya Angelou’s mother became a mother and how her love turned a young girl into a great woman (and mother).
-3
+Perhaps because Angelou only lived with her mother from age thirteen, or perhaps because she is such a keen storyteller she gives her mother independence, agency.3

 In one glorious scene, Angelou describes her mother as “catching” her baby when Angelou gives birth.
 Both physically and emotionally.
 “Here, my baby, here’s your beautiful baby” Vivian says to her daughter.
 She caught.
 A wondrous, full word.